 Our road trip to Oman was for a duration of 6 nights/7 days and we covered a total of 1286 km.

-When planning your itinerary, remember that as Oman is a Muslim country and the weekend is on a Friday and Saturday and many places will be closed on Fridays.
+When planning your itinerary, remember that as Oman is an Islamic country and the weekend is on a Friday and Saturday and many places will be closed on Fridays.

 Our 7 Day self-drive itinerary in Oman